-This is a guide that may give you some useful information to consider when picking the best invisible/electric dog fence for German Shepherds.
+This is guide outlines some of the best options for electronic dog fence systems for German Shepherds.

-In this guide we outline the best brands and models in both the in ground and wireless dog fence categories.
+In this guide we outline some of the best brands and models in the invisible/in ground, above ground, and wireless categories.

-We’ve also included a helpful buyer’s guide with FAQs and other important things to consider when buying a dog fence pet containment system.
+We’ve also included a helpful buyer’s guide with FAQs and other important things to consider when buying a pet containment system.